“It’s an honor to be part of the LUC family. Every day I look forward to the rewarding work of keeping the boathouse running smoothly.”

 Advanced Rowing Group, Sweep and Scull, Private Lessons

-Gil has been rowing with LUC for years now (do we even remember when he wasn’t here?) and not only coaches a fantastic group of evening rowers, he backs us up in the shop with all things that need an extra hand.
-His experience in strength building and passion in rowing make him a fantastic coach and he does many of our private lessons for everyone from youth beginning rowers to experienced masters.
+Gil coaches a fantastic group of evening rowers.
+He also backs us up in the shop with all things that need an extra hand.
+His experience in strength building and passion for rowing make him an amazing coach.
+Gil coaches many private lessons ranging from youth beginning rowers to experienced masters.

 Adrian is a jack of all trades at the boathouse; he is a coach, regatta master, coxswain, boat fixer, and always has the tool you need for the job.
 If something is working really well at the boathouse Adrian is usually behind it.
 You can find him out flying around the lake in a single when he’s not driving a coaching launch or fixing something.